One Day Trip To The Snow Monkey Park From Tokyo | Guidable - Your Guide to Life in Japan

 And whilst it’s now known for its bathing snow monkeys, they weren’t officially known to enter the onsen until 1964!

-In 1970 the park made the cover of LIFE magazine and since then has begun attracting tourists from all over the globe who come to see the monkeys bathe.
+In 1970, the park made the cover of LIFE magazine, and since then, it has attracted tourists from all over the globe who come to see the monkeys bathe.

 What’s more, according to Jigokudani Monkey Park’s official website, this is the only place in the world where monkeys spend time in hot springs!